How to Keep Art Safe During Natural Disasters

 Using Museum Putty to Secure Valuable Objects

-ven some of the most well cared for works of art have been lost in earthquakes, including The Colossus of Rhodes—an enormous statute of the Greek Titan Helios—and more recently, French artist Jean L’ Homme’s painting The Forgiveness of Assisi (lost in an earthquake in Italy in 2016).
+Even some of the most well cared for works of art have been lost in earthquakes, including The Colossus of Rhodes—an enormous statute of the Greek Titan Helios—and more recently, French artist Jean L’ Homme’s painting The Forgiveness of Assisi (lost in an earthquake in Italy in 2016).

 But there is a simple trick that can go a long way in keeping works of art stable in a quake.

 Most professionals use museum putty—a blended rubber material—to provide some extra insurance against a quake.
-Also known as “earthquake putty,” museum putty can secure opaque items such as statues, pottery, antiques and collectibles without damaging their finish.
+Also known as “earthquake putty,” museum putty can secure fragile items such as statues, pottery, antiques and collectibles without damaging their finish.